-A Step and Repeat Logo Wall is a pattern of logos, images and texts that are used for red carpet events, press releases and so on.
-Below we will explain the ease of creating on on your one with AI.
-There are many styles and patterns to choose from and once you understand the basics below you will have the ability to alter it to your own style.
+A Step and Repeat Logo Wall is a pattern of logos, images, and also of texts that are used for red carpet events, press releases and so on.
+Below we will explain the ease of creating on your one with AI.
+There are many styles as well as patterns to choose from and as once you understand the basics below you will have the ability to alter it to your own style.

-This is an easy way to design a logo wall without too many complications.
+This is an so easy way to design a logo wall without too many complications.

 Plan Your Final Backdrop Size

 Planning your final size in advance is so important because if you create a step and repeat for example 6 feet wide, but later on decide to print it on 5 feet, you may have to redo the entire process again so as to fit the number of graphics in the required area.

 For now, let’s say we want to create a step and repeat which is 6 feet wide and 5 feet high,

 - Go to FILE>>NEW

 - Select the settings as shown in the following image to set up a step and repeat for print which is 6 feet Wide and 5 feet high.

 - However, for best results ensure the color mode is so as to set to CMYK